-Join Alexander Zanfir for an in-depth discussion in this video Serving static files with Express, part of Up and Running with Node.js.
+Join Alexander Zanfir for an in-depth discussion in this video Serving static files with Express, part of Learning Node.js (2015).

 - When creating a web application, you can think of it as having a division between two responsibilities.
 You can either host static content or dynamic content.
 Static content can be things like HTML files for websites or images, videos, etc. Dynamic content, on the other hand, is served through a web API or sometimes it is used to serve a dynamic webpage where the view is pre-rendered on the server.
 In our case, we'll look at serving a simple HTML file for static files, and then we will create a web API to show how we can serve dynamic content.

 So let's begin by serving some static files with Express.js.
 The first thing we'll do is create our exercise file, and we'll call this express-static-demo.js.
 One thing to keep in mind is Express does not come with Node, and so we'll need to install it using mpm.
 So let's do that now.
 Let's bring up the console or terminal and we'll use mpm install express.
 Now let's go back to our editor and take a look under Node modules to see if Express is there.